 “For years I read books about writing, took courses, and went to workshops and writing circles.
 What I learned was that there is no magic key to completing stories or novels.
 When I took the Story Course and the Story Intensive, it felt like finding the pick to jimmy the lock.”

-The Story Intensive is a four-month online writing program that guides and nurtures writers through my signature program, the Story Course.
+The Story Intensive is a four-month online writing program that guides writers through my signature program, the Story Course.
 The focus is on short fiction, but the techniques you’ll learn will help you write in any genre—and produce work you can be proud of.
 The Story Intensive is set up the way I used to teach it in my living room, with a devoted teacher and six to eight classmates.
 It provides feedback, deadlines, and accountability.

 Our Intensive writers are a diverse group — some are published novelists, some work in communications, some are recovering from English degrees, and some haven’t written creatively for years, or ever before.